kif01/Predictive-ML-Model-Twitter/README.md

 ### Step 3: Create a Cloud Function ( This step is only valid if you started with step 1 )
+Cloud Function is IBM's Function-as-a-Service (Faas) programming platform where you write simple, single-purpose functions known as **Actions** that can be attached to **Triggers** which trigger the function when a specific defined event occurs.

 #### Creating an Action

-Usually we create Cloud Functions directly from IBM cloud, but in our case, we want to use [tweepy](https://github.com/tweepy/tweepy) which is an external Python library for accessing Twitter API.
+Usually we create the **Actions** directly from IBM cloud, but in our case, we want to use [tweepy](https://github.com/tweepy/tweepy) which is an external Python library for accessing Twitter API.
 External libraries are not supported in the Cloud Function runtime environment.
 We will have to write our Python code and package it with a virual local environemnt in a .zip file, and then push it to IBM Cloud.<br><br>

 If you don't have Python, then [download and install the latest version](https://www.python.org/downloads/).
 Once installed make sure to install `virtualenv`.
 ```dos